-If you also believe these things about the communal nature of our faith journey and how God shows up in community, the way we are gathering this summer may be better adapted to the values and the things we hope to see when we gather.
-Our hope is that at the end of this series of gatherings, we will look back and have made a little deeper connections with each other, and seen God’s grace shining through those around us and even ourselves in a new light.
+If you also believe these things about the communal nature of our faith journey and how God shows up in community, breakfast church might be for you!
+The way we are gathering reflects our values and the things we hope to see when we gather.
+Our hope is that by gathering this way, we are making deeper connections with each other, seeing God’s grace shining through those around us and even seeing ourselves in a new light.

 We hope that you will join us!
 There's a place at the table for you!
 Whether you love church spaces or are new to them; whether have been on a journey of faith a long time or are just getting started, there is a place for you!
 Whether you have visited us before, or are new or visiting the area, we'd love for you to join us!

 What to expect when you come